-Cleaners, hairdressers, hospital workers, and anyone who regularly comes into contact with chemicals like chlorine or pesticides are all susceptible to industrial dermatitis, and therefore would be eligible to a no win no fee accident at work claim.
+Anyone who regularly comes into contact with chemicals like chlorine or pesticides are all susceptible to industrial dermatitis.
+These include professional cleaners, hairdressers, and hospital workers.
+Therefore, they’d be eligible to a no win no fee accident at work claim.

 There’s a difference between occupational asthma and the well-known condition that develops in childhood.
 Indications of occupational asthma can include shortness of breath, wheezing, coughing, the feeling of your chest being compressed and asthma attacks.